Hot, Neutral & Ground Electrical Wires—What’s the Difference?

 - The copper wire is called the ground wire because it is connected to the earth either directly or through another grounded conductor.

 The neutral wire forms a live circuit along with the hot wire.
 The ground wire is connected to the metal parts within an appliance as a safety feature, in case the hot or neutral wires somehow come in contact with metal parts.
 Connecting metal parts to the ground eliminates shock hazard in the event of a short circuit.

-The three wires in a standard NMB cable are connected to the three prong standard electrical outlet.
-The neutral and hot wires are connected to the the two vertical prongs at the top of the receptacle, with neutral on the left silver screw and hot on the right gold screw, and the ground wire is connected to the green screw at the bottom.
-There is only one way to insert a three prong plug into a three prong receptacle, ensuring a safe connection every time.
+The three wires in a standard NMB cable are connected to the three prongs in a standard electrical outlet.
+The neutral and hot wires are connected to the two vertical prongs at the top of the receptacle, with neutral on the left silver screw and hot on the right gold screw, and the ground wire is connected to the green screw at the bottom.
+There is only one way to insert a three-prong plug into a three-prong receptacle, ensuring a safe connection every time.

 Are your electrical wires functioning correctly?
-Whether you’ve noticed short or shocks with existing circuits, or are in need of adding a few more, our electrical technicians can get the job done the right way every time.
-Give us a call today.
+Whether you’ve noticed a short or shocks with existing circuits or are in need of adding a few more, our electricians can get the job done the right way every time.